wyndchyme/mc3ds-modern/docs/README.md

 <p>A: No, world generation is not affected so the pack retains 100% compatibility with the vanilla game.</p>

 <h2>Q: Can Modernization MegaPack cause my game to crash?</h2>
 <p>A: Extremely unlikely – the way LayeredFS works and the current extent of Modernization MegaPack's changes mean that causing game crashes or performance issues is almost impossible.
-If you are having issues with the game repeatedly crashing on certain worlds, it is likely an issue with that world, your microSD card, or your console.</p>
+If you are having issues with the game repeatedly crashing on certain worlds, it is likely an issue with that world, your microSD card, or your console.
+If you are experiencing crashing issues traceable to Modernization MegaPack, a common troubledshooting method is deleting 'code.bps' from the title directory.</p>

 <h2>Q: Why does installation on the UniStore take so long?</h2>
 <p>A: The way the UniStore works is that it downloads the Modernization MegaPack archive file and extracts each directory into its correct spot.
 The 3DS takes a long time to extract archived files, so this obviously takes longer than just moving the already extracted files onto your microSD card.</p>